loge5/conf-cfg-ini/README.md

 # conf-cfg-ini
-## Encode and decode conf/cfg/ini-Files with Node.js
+**Encode and decode conf/cfg/ini-Files with Node.js**

-There are allready a lot ini-parser on the npm.
-But none of these are fits my needs.
+There are already a lot of ini-parser on the npm repository.
+But none of these are fits all my needs.
-So here is a attempt to create a very flexible but easy to use parser.
+So here is an attempt to create a very flexible but easy to use parser.

-** Features **
+**Features**
 - Linebreak detection (windows, unix, mac)
-- Set identifiers for section, comments and assignment
+- Set custom identifiers for sections, comments and assignments
 - line trim is optional
 - set default value
 - tested with mocha+chai